 Secretly Y’all is an organization that broadcasts true stories to inspire, create, and invest in community.

 We recognize that the power of a story is more than a sum of its words.
-For the past eight years, Secretly Y’all has curated live events and provided a microphone and a safe space for those who have a true story that needs to be shared, as well as a welcoming space for those who choose to listen.
+Since 2010, Secretly Y’all has curated live events and provided a microphone and a safe space for those who have a true story that wants to be shared, as well as a welcoming space for those who choose to listen.

 SY is the community of Richmond, Virginia – the individuals who have been willing and wonderful enough to stand up with a microphone and share a story, and all of those who have shown up again and again to listen and show their interest and support through this simple act.